 \section{Introduction}

-Zero-Knowledge Proofs (ZKPs) are cryptographic protocols that allow a prover to convince one or more verifiers that a claim is correct without revealing any information beyond the claim's validity.
-For example, a prover can demonstrate possession of a valid authentication key without disclosing the key.
+Zero-Knowledge Proofs (ZKPs) are cryptographic protocols that allow a prover to convince one or more verifiers that a claim is correct without revealing any information beyond the validity of the claim.
+For example, a prover can demonstrate possession of a valid authentication key without disclosing the key itself.
 ZKPs have many compelling applications, including privacy-preserving authentication, trustworthy AI, blockchain scalability, and recently, private age verification \cite{google_zkp}.
 A major limitation of state-of-the-art ZKP protocols is their high computational cost--generating a single proof on a CPU can take minutes to hours.
-As a result, there is growing interest in accelerating ZKPs, both with programmable solutions (e.g., GPUs~\cite{gzkp, distmsm}) and ASICs~\cite{pipezk, szkp, rezk, nocap, zkspeed2025}.
+As a result, there is growing interest in accelerating ZKPs, both with programmable solutions (e.g., GPUs~\cite{gzkp, distmsm}), and ASICs~\cite{pipezk, szkp, rezk, nocap, zkspeed2025}.

 ZKP protocols continue to evolve and improve.
-Many have been proposed, offering different trade-offs in runtime, proof size, verifier time, and setup (universal vs. application-specific), and security guarantees.
+Many have been proposed, offering different trade-offs in runtime, proof size, verifier time, setup (universal vs. application-specific), and security guarantees.
 A major family of ZKP protocols relies on the SumCheck protocol\cite{sumcheck}.
-SumCheck-based protocols have $O(N)$ prover time, as compared to NTT-based protocols (a popular alternative\cite{groth16,gabizon2019plonk}), which require $O(N \log(N))$ prover operations.
+SumCheck-based protocols have $O(N)$ prover time, as compared to NTT-based protocols (a popular alternative\cite{groth16,gabizon2019plonk}), which require $O(N \log(N))$ prover complexity.
 The SumCheck protocol is highly flexible and is at the core of many classic and modern ZKP protocols~\cite{goldwasser2015delegating,spartan,wahby2018doubly,hyperplonk,orion,whir,basefold}, which have relatively fast prover time.
 While SumChecks were part of previously accelerated systems~\cite{verifiable_asics,nocap,zkspeed2025}, they studied specific instantiations of the SumCheck protocol rather than the protocol family more generally.
 Another major distinguishing factor between protocols is the type of polynomial commitment scheme\cite{kzg_pcs} that is used.
-Some of these protocols, such as \textbf{Spartan}~\cite{spartan}\textbf{+Orion}~\cite{orion} use faster Merkle tree commitments, at the cost of large proofs (many MBs), while \textbf{HyperPlonk}~\cite{hyperplonk} uses a slower commitment scheme that produces significantly smaller proofs (a few kBs).
+Some of these protocols, such as \textbf{Spartan}~\cite{spartan}\textbf{+Orion}~\cite{orion}, use more lightweight Merkle tree commitments at the cost of large proofs (many MBs), while \textbf{HyperPlonk}~\cite{hyperplonk} uses a more computationally demanding commitment scheme that produces significantly smaller proofs (a few kBs).